ninadhulle/blog/apache-httpd-tuning.md

 ### Security Optimizations ######
 1. Below are some of http security headers which we have tuned.
-For more information [check this link](https://nullsweep.com/http-security-headers-a-complete-guide/)
+For more information [check this link](https://nullsweep.com/http-security-headers-a-complete-guide/).
+  * We also set our jwt cookie as to work only https(**Secure**) and javascript cannot access it(**httpOnly**).
+  * **X-Frame-Options** ensures that only iframes from same domain are allowed.
+  * **Content Security Policy** specifies that all content is loaded only from same domain.
+  * **Strict-Transport-Security** ensures that it is https only for all domains including sub domains.
+  * **X-Content-Type-Options** informs browser to respect the allowed mime types set by server.
+  * **X-XSS-Protection**
  ```
  <IfModule mod_headers.c>
  Header set X-XSS-Protection "1; mode=block"
  Header always append X-Frame-Options SAMEORIGIN
  Header set X-Content-Type-Options: nosniff
  Header set X-Content-Security-Policy "script-src 'self'; object-src 'self'"
- Header always set Strict-Transport-Security "max-age=31536000; includeSubDomains"
+ Header always set Strict-Transport-Security "max-age=36000; includeSubDomains"
  Header edit Set-Cookie ^(.*)$ $1;HttpOnly;Secure
  </IfModule>
  ```